 Storing cryptocurrencies in an exchange

-By storing cryptocurrency in an exchange you forfeit the control of your safety to the hands of the exchange’s security system.
+By storing cryptocurrency in an exchange service you forfeit the control of your safety to the hands of the exchange’s security system.
 This can be a good or a bad thing depending on how you look at it.

-Exchanges can be juicy targets to malevolent attacks, for example the bitcoin exchange Mt.
+Exchanges can be juicy targets to malevolent attacks, for example, the bitcoin exchange Mt.
 Gox had a huge amount of BTC stolen via a security breach.
 On the other hand, exchanges are likely to hire the best security experts to ensure safety for their own business and customers, since without security they would not have any customers, nor would there be any business.

 It is convenient to have funds ready at an exchange in case a quick desire to make a trade arises.
 But having your funds at someone else’s management poses a risk, no matter how slight.